-Medians and streetscapes within the Visually Significant Corridors that are required to achieve a "Better" implementation level as defined in Chapter 4 should include the following elements such as those depicted in Figure 2.11:
+Medians and streetscapes within the Visually Significant Corridors intended to achieve a "Better" implementation level as defined in Chapter 4 should include the following elements such as those depicted in Figure 2.7:

 Landscape

 Trees, shrubs, groundcovers, and accents as recommended for the specific Character Zone.
 Boulders, arranged in random natural clusters, are to be included in the landscape.